adaltas/node-csv-docs/src/md/parse/index.md

 [![Build Status](https://api.travis-ci.org/adaltas/node-csv-parse.svg)](https://travis-ci.org/#!/adaltas/node-csv-parse)

 This package is a parser converting CSV text input into arrays or objects.
-It implements the Node.js [`stream.Transform`API][stream].
-It also provides a simple callback-based API for convenience.
+It implements the Node.js [stream API](/parse/api/#stream-api).
+It also provides alternative APIs for convenience such as the [callback API](/parse/api/#callback-api) and [sync API](/parse/api/#sync-api).
 It is both extremely easy to use and powerful.
 It was first released in 2010 and is used against big data sets by a large community.

 Source code for this project is available on [GitHub](https://github.com/adaltas/node-csv-parse).